tresata/hackathon2017/README.md

     df = sqlContext.read.parquet("/data/bbbs-parquet/matches/active/match_details_new.parquet")
     df.groupBy("ChildZip").count().collect()

-Note that for your "production" run on the full dataset you might want to increase resources used on the cluster:
+Note that for your "production" run on the dataset you might want to increase resources used on the cluster:

-    --num-executors 2 --executor-cores 2 --executor-memory 2G
+    --num-executors 4 --executor-memory 4G --executor-cores 4

 Keep in mind that a pyspark takes up these resources on the cluster even when you do not use them so please do not keep a pyspark shell (interpreter) with "production" resources open unused.

+## SparkR

+**SparkR** can be found at /usr/local/lib/spark/bin

+You can also do the same query using a R version of the Spark shell.

+    >  /usr/local/lib/spark/bin/sparkR --num-executors 4 --executor-cores 1 --executor-memory 1G

 ## Anaconda